cnsilvan/UnblockNeteaseMusic/README.md

   -e	replace song url
   -k string
-    	specify server cert key ,such as : "server.key" (default "./server.key") -m int
+    	specify server cert key ,such as : "server.key" (default "./server.key") -l string
+    	specify log file ,such as : "/var/log/unblockNeteaseMusic.log" -m int
     	specify running mode（1:hosts） ,such as : "1" (default 1)
   -o string
-    	specify server source,such as : "kuwo:kugou" (default "kuwo:kugou")
+    	specify server source,such as : "kuwo" (default "kuwo") -p int
-  -p int
     	specify server port,such as : "80" (default 80)
-  -sp int
+  -sl int
+    	set the number of songs searched on other platforms(0-3) ,such as : "1" -sp int
     	specify server tls port,such as : "443" (default 443)
   -v	display version info